rbqi/RPG-Pseudocode/README.md

 Quests:  level 1: find the first amulet hidden in the first clan, there's a key that will unlock the door indoor to reach level 2

 Goal: get all 3 amulets

+# level 1
+"Welcome to Monu Clan!"
+"Meet with Ida in the south of the Nork Village